Dream of a Lifetime

-Dream of a Lifetime is the eighteenth and first posthumously released studio album by the American recording artist Marvin Gaye.
+Dream of a Lifetime is the seventeenth and first posthumously released studio album by the American recording artist Marvin Gaye.
 It included the top five R&B single "Sanctified Lady".

 Background

 In 1982, after final negotiations to leave Motown Records were completed, Marvin Gaye signed a three-album deal with Columbia Records.
 During the recording of his Midnight Love album, Gaye and his frequent collaborator Gordon Banks worked on a series of recordings, several of which made it to Midnight Love; recording continued into 1983 after Gaye returned to Los Angeles even while Gaye was promoting his album.
 Following the end of Gaye's final grueling U.S. tour, Gaye remained secluded in the home he shared with his parents at the West Adams district of Los Angeles.
 Prior to his death, Gaye had planned to work on a duet with Barry White, but White said that on the day they were to record in the studio, Gaye was shot and killed by his father.
 With two albums left from his Columbia contract, Columbia and Gaye's former label, Motown, began to work together to complete the singer's original contract to alleviate any debts left over by the singer after his death.